-The Mercedes-Benz E-Class received a full redesign for the 2017 model year, but it lives in a fast-shifting segment, so another redesign is almost in order.
-Mercedes just announced some of the details surrounding the global launch of the next-generation E-Class.
-There is no confirmation that the U.S.-spec 2021 E-Class will mirror this global launch, but we expect it to.
+The Mercedes-Benz E-Class received a full redesign for the 2017 model year, but it lives in a fast-shifting segment, so another redesign is in order.
+The redesigned 2021 E-Class will make its way to the U.S. in sedan and wagon form and for the first time with an electrified powertrain option.

-Limited details surround the design of the 2021 Mercedes-Benz E-Class, but there are two keys we can look to.
-First, even in generational redesigns, Mercedes-Benz is not big on clean-sheet reworks.
+Even in generational redesigns, Mercedes-Benz is not big on clean-sheet reworks.
 Instead, its redesigns tend to be more evolutionary.
-Second, there are teaser images from Mercedes that show only minor updates, including a wider grille and headlights, and a full-length front-bumper lower intake.
-Around back, the teaser images show wider taillights, a flatter trunk lid, and a revised rear bumper.
+Overall, the 2021 E-Class sees somewhat minor changes including a wider grille and headlights, and a full-length front-bumper lower intake.
+Around back it gains sleeker taillights akin to its wagon sibling, a flatter trunk lid, and a revised rear bumper.

-Mercedes offers no teasers of the interior, but it did reveal some details in its press release.
-First, like many other newer Mercedes models, the 2021 E-Class will gain two 10.25-inch screens—one for the gauges and one for the infotainment system.
+On the inside, the 2021 E-Class will gain two 12.3-inch screens—one for the gauges and one for the infotainment system.
 It’ll also gain a new steering wheel with touch-sensitive controls, intuitive gesture control, an air-quality indicator, the MBUX infotainment system with “Hey Mercedes,” and more.

 The current E-Class is an IIHS Top Safety Pick+ thanks to its “Good” crash test scores across the board, “Good” optional headlights, and “Superior” standard automatic emergency braking.
 Mercedes announced the new-generation E-Class would gain more driver-assistive features, including adaptive cruise with route-based speed adjustment, traffic assist, active steering assist, cross-traffic automatic braking, blind-spot monitoring with exit alert, and more.